-Additional Child Care Subsidy 14 June 2019 Updated policy Title to reflect requirements of Additional Child Care Subsidy.
-Clause about non waiver of fees 10.30 Conflict of Interest 2 May 2018 14 June 2019 Scheduled Updated policy General edits to improve accessibility SB 20 June 2019 10.31 Managing instances of Non-Compliance and Policy/Procedure breaches within the Service 2 May 2018 14 June 2019 Updated policy Updated policy Updated to Oct 18 regulatory amendments.
+10.31 Managing instances of Non-Compliance and Policy/Procedure breaches within the Service 2 May 2018 14 June 2019 Updated policy Updated policy Updated to Oct 18 regulatory amendments.
 Title and specific references to regulations in respect of steps to be taken to address and record non compliance SB 16 August 2018 20 June 2019 10.32 Appropriate Governance 2 May 2018 14 June 2019 Updated policy Updated policy Updated to reflect Oct 18 regulatory amendments.
 Revised policy to meet requirements of Child Care Subsidy approval.
-Information on effective handover and succession planning added as well as reference to Management Capability SB 16 August 2018 20 June 2019 10.33 Managing Notifications 2 May 2018 14 June 2019 Scheduled Updated policy Added new notifications required for the administration of Child Care Subsidy SB 20 June 2019 10.34 Administration of Child Care Subsidy (CCS) 14 June 2019 New policy New policy to reflect requirements of the administration of CCS SB 20 June 2019

-10.34.1 Personal information 14 June 2019 New policy Personal information and SB 20 June 2019 and consent form for consent form for information information collection collection for CCS for persons for CCS with management and control
+Information on effective handover and succession planning added as well as reference to Management Capability SB 16 August 2018 20 June 2019 10.33 Managing Notifications 2 May 2018 14 June 2019 Scheduled Updated policy Added new notifications required for the administration of Child Care Subsidy SB 20 June 2019 10.34 Administration of Child Care Subsidy (CCS) 14 June 2019 New policy New policy to reflect requirements of the administration of CCS SB 20 June 2019 10.34.1 Personal information and consent form for information collection for CCS 14 June 2019 New policy Personal information and consent form for information collection for CCS for persons with management and control SB 20 June 2019 10.35 Promoting and Protecting Human Rights Feb 2020 Introduction of the Human Rights Act 2019 New policy